hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 Spatial Discretization
 ^^^^^^^^^^^^^^^^^^^^^^

-We use equal-order bilinear (Q1) finite elements for both velocity and pressure on a structured quadrilateral mesh.
+By default, we use equal-order bilinear (Q1) finite elements for both velocity and pressure on a structured quadrilateral mesh.
 This violates the Ladyzhenskaya-Babuška-Brezzi (LBB) inf-sup condition, requiring stabilization to obtain a well-posed system.
+In this discretization, the three degrees of freedom ``(u, v, p)`` are interleaved at every node and the pressure is pinned at a reference node.

+Alternatively, the driver supports an inf-sup stable Q2-Q1 (Taylor-Hood) discretization via the ``-disc q2q1`` command line option, which requires no stabilization.
+The ``-n`` option then gives the pressure (bilinear) grid, while the velocity (biquadratic) grid has ``(2*nx - 1) x (2*ny - 1)`` nodes.
+Because the two fields live on staggered grids with different numbers of unknowns, the degrees of freedom are stored in a block layout — ``(u, v)`` pairs interleaved over the velocity nodes followed by the pressure block — and the dof types are communicated to hypredrive with explicit labels (``HYPREDRV_LinearSystemSetDofmap()`` with ``u = 0``, ``v = 1``, ``p = 2``) instead of the interleaved dofmap helper.
+Moreover, the pressure is *not* pinned in this mode: since the enclosed flow determines the pressure only up to a constant, the example registers the constant pressure mode with ``HYPREDRV_LinearSystemSetNullSpace()`` and hypredrive projects it out of the solution after every solve, fixing the pressure gauge.
+The default solver configuration for ``-disc q2q1`` is a two-level MGR preconditioner with the velocity dof types as F points, the pressure as the C point, and ``blk-absrowsum`` prolongation.
+The Q2-Q1 path runs in serial and in parallel (``-P Px Py``); hypre requires at least version 3.1 for the MGR default configuration.

+The two discretizations can be compared side by side with ``examples/src/C_lidcavity/compare.sh``, which sweeps Reynolds and CFL numbers at matched velocity resolution and reports time steps, nonlinear/linear iteration counts, the final kinetic energy (a solution observable printed by the driver and comparable between the discretizations), and wall times.

 Temporal Discretization
 ^^^^^^^^^^^^^^^^^^^^^^^